connexcs/docs/docs/guides/call-disconnection-reasons.md

     According to the [**RFC3261**](https://www.ietf.org/rfc/rfc3261.txt), any SIP device not receiving the ACK to its final 2xx reply has to disconnect the call by issuing a standard BYE request.

 6. **Missing SIP Ping:** If a call gets disconnected within 20-30 seconds, it's because of a missing SIP Ping.

-7. **Missing Re-Invite:** If a call gets disconnected within 5 minutes, it's because of a missing Re-Invite message.
+7. **Missing Re-Invite:** If a call gets disconnected within 5 minutes, it's because of a missing Re-Invite message
 8. **Lifetime Timeout:** The reasons for a lifetime timeout can be due to:
    + **Max Call Duration**
    + **Missing ACK** or other specific missing in call packets